M-arcus/cloudron-docs/docs/documentation/cli.md

 ## Installing Cloudron CLI

 The Cloudron CLI is distributed via `npm`.
-The Cloudron CLI can be installed on your PC using the following command:
+The Cloudron CLI can be installed on Linux/Mac using the following command:

 ```
 sudo npm install -g cloudron